The dramatic changes in New York's skyline

 1/28 – Jeddah Tower, Saudi Arabia

 Take 111 Murray Street, in Tribeca, which will feature a curved, glass exterior and boast access to luxurious amenities including a concierge private jet service.
-Or 125 Greenwich Street, designed by award-winning architect Rafael Viñoly, which will be split into three glass prisms with landscaped gardens separating them.
+Or 125 Greenwich Street, designed by award-winning architect Rafael Viñoly: the structure is supported by two beams that act as the framework of the building, resulting in minimal use of columns and more space in the interiors.
 Meanwhile, the 800-foot-tall (244-meter-tall) 130 William tower in lower Manhattan, by architect David Adjaye, will forgo a glass façade altogether in favor of stone and masonry, materials that pay homage to the history of the street it's located on.

 "They are competing with other developers to stand out.
 The stakes are high financially, so design becomes a big part of the effort," says Miller.